-In this configuration, pbs\server knows it has three MOM nodes and the nodes have 6, 8, and 12 CPUs respectively.
-Note that the attribute np is not used.
+In this example, pbs\server knows it has 3 MOM nodes and the nodes have 6, 8, and 12 CPUs respectively.
+Notice that the attribute np is not used.
 The np attribute is ignored because the number of CPUs per node is expressly given.